noiredayz/haste-server/README.md

 # Haste

-Haste is an [free software](https://www.gnu.org/philosophy/free-sw.en.html) pastebin-like software written in Node.JS, which is easily installable in any network.
+Haste is a [free software](https://www.gnu.org/philosophy/free-sw.en.html) pastebin-like software written in Node.JS, which is easily installable in any network.
 It can be backed by either redis or filesystem and has a very easy adapter interface for other storage systems.

 Major design objectives: